geographika/mappyfile/docs/index.rst

 What is mappyfile?
 ------------------

+mappyfile takes a Mapfile as input and parses it into an `Abstract syntax tree (AST) <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`_ using `plyplus <https://github.com/erezsh/plyplus>`_ which in turn is built on `PLY <http://www.dabeaz.com/ply/>`_. mappyfile can then transform the AST into a dictionary structure, containing keys, values, dicts, and lists familiar to Python programmers.
+This structure can be edited directly.
+Alternatively new objects can be added by parsing further Mapfile text and inserting into the dictionary structure. mappyfile also includes a "pretty printer" to export this dictionary structure back to a Mapfile.

+mappyfile assumes knowledge of the Mapfile format - a `domain specific language (DSL) <https://en.wikipedia.org/wiki/Domain-specific_language>`_ used by MapServer to generate map images. mappyfile is a possible alternative to using MapScript.
+The definitions of these from the
+`MapServer glossary <http://mapserver.org/el/glossary.html>`_ are shown below:

 **Mapfile** Mapfile is the declarative language that MapServer uses to define data connections, map styling, templating, and server directives.
 Its format is xml-like and hierarchical, with closing END tags, but the format is not xml.